• Skip to primary navigation

 Looking down at checkerboard cookies and matcha powder on a sheet of parchment paper

-• Kitchen Scale: a kitchen scale is absolutely NECESSARY if you want to have foolproof bakes.
-This will ensure you have the exact measurements for each ingredients.
+• Kitchen Scale: a kitchen scale is NECESSARY if you want to have foolproof bakes.
+This will ensure you have the exact measurements for each ingredient.
 My little pink kitchen scale is both aesthetic and precise.

 • Nesting Glass Mixing Bowls: This is one of my main kitchen essentials for almost all of my recipes.
 They allow me to keep an organized kitchen where everything is measured out and in its own little home.
 These duralex glass nesting bowls are also really sturdy and dishwasher safe!